jagannathan-lab/jagannathan-lab.github.io/aboutus.md

 **We pay it forward.** I encourage everybody in the lab to engage in scientific communication with the public and mentor URM scientists at the high-school and college level.
 If you believe that these activities are affecting your timely progress towards your professional goals, I am eager to work with you to get you back on track and be more efficient with your time.

-**I promise every member of the lab the following resources:**
+**Here is what you can expect from me as your mentor:**
+* A fierce advocate for you, your work and your future.
 * Equal access to my time (I will meet with you one-on-one for 30 minutes every week).
 You can schedule additional time as needed, but I expect you to take the initiative to make that happen.
 *	Transparent access to resources such as reagents, equipment and services.
 *	Paid attendance to one conference a year, as long as you have something to present.
 This does not apply if you are in your first year in the lab and just want to go to a conference to get to know the field.
 *	$1000 of fun monies per year to pursue an experiment you want to do outside the purview of lab vision.